monosource/radare2-explorations/introduction.md

 * Anti-debugging mitigation.
 * How to solve problems.

 Ultimately, it is up to you how you use radare2 and integrate it in your workflow.
-Use it for just for binary diffing, numerical conversions, DNA sequencing, editing text files...
+Use it for binary diffing, numerical conversions, DNA sequencing, editing text files...

 # Why radare2